Navigating the intricacies of estate planning can feel like navigating a labyrinth without a map.

 Have a family meeting.
 Let loved ones know whether you would like to be buried or cremated.
 It is not uncommon to specify where you would like your final resting place to be and what type of funeral and/or memorial service you would like to have.
 Some people even pick out the music and pictures they want to be displayed.

 This does not need to be specified in a rigid legal document.
-You can make your wishes know in a hand-written letter and include it in your estate planning binder.
+You can make your wishes known in a hand-written letter and include it in your estate planning binder.

 Explore different legal options to protect your heirs and your business in the event of your passing.
 This can include entering into a buy-sell agreement, moving your business into your trust, or simply creating an exit strategy with a trusted employee.